Dale Horvath: Casting

-Robert Kirkman responded to criticism that Dale's plan to hide all the guns in "Pretty Much Dead Already" was a terrible plan: " Nobody's perfect!
+Robert Kirkman responded to criticism that Dale trying hide the guns of everyone in the camp in "Pretty Much Dead Already" was a terrible plan: " Nobody's perfect!
 And, look, it's very important in this world to show people making mistakes.
 Dale had the best of intentions and was trying to make a tough situation go away to a certain extent.
 But, yeah, not the wisest move."
 Kirkman also commented more on Dale's relationship with Andrea: " It's a very nuanced relationship that we'll be exploring a lot in the coming episodes.
 He is fatherly toward her but he's being somewhat overbearing at times and it has pushed her away.
 She also has to recognize the different things he's gone through and what's informing those decisions and whether or not they will reconcile remains to be seen."
 Zack Handlen of The A.V.
 Club commented in his review of the episode that "the Dale/Shane conflict is heightened in order to drive the episode's final moments.
 It doesn't matter that Dale doesn't have enough confirmation for his suspicions to freak out to the degree he freaks out, or that the result of his apparent over-reaction is to make him look like the dangerous one, instead of Shane.
 What matters to the writers is getting the scene in place, justified or not."
 New York's Starlee Kine wondered "what the hell is Dale is talking about when he asks Shane, “Do you think these are going to keep us safe?”
 It's not like he caught his mom smoking and is hiding her cigarette stash for her own good."
 HitFix's Alan Sepinwall concluded that "no good was going to come of hiding all their guns in a remote part of the swamp.
 In this case, he's lucky Shane happened to be following him."
 Time journalist Nate Rawlings commented that "Dale went from wise old statesman to nosy kook and now folds like a cheap suit when Shane demands the guns back."
 Gina McIntyre of Los Angeles Times added that "had he shot Shane, he likely would have prevented the massacre at the farm".
 Writing for The Grand Rapids Press, John Serba opined that the "Dale-Shane uncomfortableness" was "just pointless mucking about".